 Guillain-Barré syndrome can affect anybody.
 It can strike at any age and both sexes are equally prone to the disorder.
 The syndrome is rare, however, afflicting only about one person in 100,000.
 Usually Guillain-Barré occurs a few days or weeks after the patient has had symptoms of a respiratory or gastrointestinal viral infection.
 Occasionally surgery will trigger the syndrome.
+Recently, some countries worldwide have reported an increased incidence of GBS following infection with the Zika virus.
 In rare instances vaccinations may increase the risk of GBS.

 After the first clinical manifestations of the disease, the symptoms can progress over the course of hours, days, or weeks.
 Most people reach the stage of greatest weakness within the first 2 weeks after symptoms appear, and by the third week of the illness 90 percent of all patients are at their weakest.

 No one yet knows why Guillain-Barré — which is not contagious — strikes some people and not others.
 Nor does anyone know exactly what sets the disease in motion.

 What scientists do know is that the body's immune system begins to attack the body itself, causing what is known as an autoimmune disease.
 Usually the cells of the immune system attack only foreign material and invading organisms.
 In Guillain-Barré syndrome, however, the immune system starts to destroy the myelin sheath that surrounds the axons of many peripheral nerves, or even the axons themselves (axons are long, thin extensions of the nerve cells; they carry nerve signals).
 The myelin sheath surrounding the axon speeds up the transmission of nerve signals and allows the transmission of signals over long distances.